michelleapaz/T3E/README.md

 4. **`./results/`** - contains the output files (one folder for each control and sample BAM files)
 5. **`./scripts/`** - contains all Python, Perl and R scripts

-The **`main.sh`** code uses the information contained in two files (`parameters.txt` and `control_sample.txt`) in `./references` folder, processes the datasets and runs T3E scripts automatically
+The **`main.sh`** code uses the information contained in two files (`parameters.txt` and `control_sample.txt`) in `./references` folder, processes the datasets and runs T3E scripts **automatically**

 ### Run **main.sh** code:

     nohup bash main.sh > log_file.txt 2>&1 &

+This command is all you have to run since you managed to configure everything until now.
+You can check the status of the run printing the end of the log file with the command:

+    tail log_file.txt

-It is also possible to run each script separately (but it not necessary!)
-They consist in three steps:
+T3E also creates a log file (e.g. `log_test_sample.txt`) which can be checked in the same manner.
+It is also possible to run each script separately (**but it not necessary!
+T3E does it for you!**).
+The scripts consist in three steps:

 #### Calculate input-based background probability distribution:
 It estimates the probability of a read starting at an effective genomic position in the ChIP-seq input control experiment